Tuesday, July 25, 2023

 The course’s progression is well structured, introducing additional rituals and beings each week.
 The unfolding of the course allows us to explore magical practice while building a connection with Hekate.

 From the beginning of the course, I found myself taking charge of my life in ways I had not before, leading to a more positive outlook on life.
-The daily minimum of mantra recitation and the ritual have enriched my connection with other deities I worship and has even improved my focus when reciting prayers from the siddur.
+The daily minimum of mantra recitation and the ritual have enriched my connection with other deities and has even improved my focus when reciting prayers from the siddur.

 Jason's teachings are artfully imparted.
 He is a master of effective analogies that are helpful to everyone, even those who, like me, are unfamiliar with either Western Magick or Tibetan Buddhism.
 He and Hekate have created a valuable system for honing both magical and practical skills, with the Mandala serving as a vital mechanism in that system.